-Fed holds interest rates steady, says economy remains on track
+Fed leaves rates unchanged, says U.S. economy strong

 But Fed policymakers also have begun debating whether the economy has reached a plateau as the stimulus from the Trump administration’s $1.5 trillion tax cut package and increased federal spending begin to fade.

-The Fed’s policy statement did not explicitly take stock of recent volatility in U.S. equity markets that led to a selloff in October, or address the possibility of a slowdown in global growth next year.
+The Fed’s policy statement did not explicitly take stock of the recent volatility in U.S. equity markets that led to the selloff in October, or address the possibility of a slowdown in global growth next year.

 There were no updated economic forecasts released on Thursday and Fed Chairman Jerome Powell was not scheduled to hold a news conference.